- The Shop

 The good news is that there are several things you can do quite quickly to see not only where you stand now in terms of pricing and profitability but also things you can put in place to help you keep track of your finances better going forward.

-Action 1: Look at is to see where you stand in comparison your peers.
+Action 1: Look at where you stand in comparison to your peers.

 The NOT JUST A LABEL website is a great place for conducting a bit of market research!
 It’s worth browsing the site just to see what else a customer might spend their hard earned cash on instead of your pieces.
 For example if you are a jeweller it would be worth seeing how your prices compare to the work of other jewellers.
 Start by looking at designers who work in similar materials (i.e. gold and gems is very different to non-precious metals) but after that have a look by style i.e. how cutting edge or classic the work is.
 Ask questions such as ‘what is the maximum and minimum price for comparable work and where do I stand in this range?’